sdellis/soupcon.salon/events/rue-musik-live-soupçon-salon.md

 ---
-title: Rue Musik - Live @ Soupçon Salon
+title: Rue - Live @ Soupçon Salon
 performer: Chris Sailer
 abstract: Chris Sailer is a multi-instrumentalist, composer and producer from Point Pleasant, Pennsylvania.
 His sound mixes elements of classical, jazz and world music.
 Chris mainly performs with a piano and guitar.
 His eclectic songwriting and improvisations captivate his audience.
 He has been recording and writing music for over 10 years.
-Performing with special guest and vocalist Dave Barnes.
+Performing with special guest Errol.
 image: /uploads/213539248_229847672148026_6020088782705530982_n.jpg
 author: Jesse Marie
 date: 2021-07-09T23:00:00.000Z